andyl/ansible_base/roles/Svc/Quickwit/README.md

-# Quickwit / Tantivy
+# Quickwit

-Search engines: Quickwit and Tantivy
+Search engine: Quickwit

+## Tantivy

+Could not get tantivy to auto-install with Ansible...

+To install tantivy-cli: `> install_tantivy`